 Learn how to publish a responsive project to be viewed on a mobile device, such as a tablet or smart phone, by publishing to HTML5 and selecting relevant options.

 There's no changing that.
 Let's click close.
-You may have also noticed the publish button, a dropdown button up here on the ribbon.
-Clicking this shows exactly that same option we just saw publish for devices, but we could also publish for devices as an app, an app that would run on smartphones and tablets.
-In other words, we're leaving out the computer screens and clicking this will open up, again, publish as HTML5 but publishing to iOS or Android and to do this, you'll need to have a PhoneGap login.
+You may have also noticed the publish button, a dropdown button up here on the ribbon. a drop-down button up here on the ribbon, Clicking this shows exactly that same option we just saw we just saw, Publish for Devices. publish for devices, but we could also publish for devices as an app, an app that would run on smartphones and tablets.
+In other words, we're leaving out the computer screens and clicking this, will open up again, publish as HTML5 but publishing to iOS or Android and to do this, you'll need to have a PhoneGap login.

-There's your username and password fields and you would log into your account to be able to do this.
-I don't have one.
+There's your username and password fields and you would log into your account to be able to do this. to be able to do this, I don't have one, I don't have one.
 We'll click close.
 And let's go back to publish because we could also publish to Adobe Connect.
 Clicking this again will publish the same format.
 Now you'll need a name and a URL to publish to Adobe Connect.
-Let's click close and look at the last option.
+Let's click Close.
 Clicking the dropdown one more time, publish to Adobe Captivate Prime.

 Here you'll also need a Captivate Prime account.
 You can see the account can be set up right from here.
-So if we were to click publish, we'd be prompted for all of our information to sign up for Adobe Captivate Prime account where we could publish our project and host it there.
-Let's click close though and we'll go back to the one that everyone can do and that is publish for devices.
+So if we were to click publish, we'd be prompted for all of our information to sign up for Adobe Captivate Prime account where we could publish our project and host it there. and host it there.
+Let's click Close though. to the one that everyone can do and that is Publish for Devices.
 So from here, we are stuck with the HTML5 format.
 That's our responsive project for mobile learning.

-You could see the project title's gonna be the same as the name of the file we're working with, Red30_06_final if you're catching up.
+you can see the project title is going to be the same as the name of the file we're working with, Red30_06_final if you're catching up.
 The location where all of the files and folders will be stored is customizable.
 Just click the folder icon to choose somewhere more convenient.
 I'm going to choose a desktop so we can go look at these files.
-With that selected, we click select folder down on the bottom right and it now shows up in the location field.
+With that selected, we click select folder down on the bottom right and it now shows up in the location field. in the Location field.
 If we were gonna be handing this off to someone who was going to administer it for us, well we could zip the files to compress them, make the overall set of files much smaller to pass on.

+to pass on.
 I'm gonna leave it on zip and then down below, you could see a number of settings based on our preferences that we can access directly from here.
 For example, we know have a quiz in our project.
 That's why display score is selected as yes.
 We saw accessibility earlier.
 We could go to any of these preferences by clicking the blue link.
-Clicking yes for accessibility for example opens up our preferences for publish settings and there it is.
+Clicking yes for accessibility for example opens up opens up our Preferences for Publish Settings, our preferences for publish settings and there it is.
 Enable accessibility.

 So we could change that from here along with our other options that we have selected.
 Let's click cancel.
 So we're ready to publish.
 All we have to do is click the publish button now and it will be published to the selected location.
 All of the files and folders required will appear there.
 So we sit back and watch the publish progress just like when we were previewing our project and it should say eventually that it was completed.
 Do we want to view the output?
 Clicking yes would open up our browser.